LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 In some situations, however, we will want to create variables that *should not* change value.
 Many programming languages, including JavaScript, provide a mechanism for creating variables that may only have a single, fixed value.

-For example, suppose that we are writing a to-do list web application, named "Get It Done!".
-The title of the app might appear in multiple places, such as the title bar and the main page header.
+For example, suppose that we are writing a to-do list web application, named "Get It Done!"
+The title of the application might appear in multiple places, such as the title bar and the main page header.

 .. figure:: figures/get-it-done.png
-   :alt: A to-do list web app with application name in the title bar and main header.
+   :alt: A to-do list web application with application name in the title bar and main header.
+   :height: 300px

    An example to-do list web application

-We might store the name of our application in a variable so that it can be referenced everywhere we want to display the application name.
+We might store the name of our application in a variable so that it can be referenced anywhere we want to display the application name.

 .. sourcecode:: js

    let appName = "Get It Done!";

 This allows us to simply refer to the ``appName`` variable any time we want to use it throughout our application.
 If we change the name of the application, we only have to change one line of code, where the ``appName`` variable is initialized.

 The downside of this approach is that an unwitting programmer might change the value of the variable at some point in the code after it is initialized, leading to inconsistent references to the application name.
+In other words, the title bar and main page header could reference different names.

 .. index:: ! const, ! constant